shane-nichols/waveform/README/README.md

 ### **_class_** waveform.\_composites.**PulseRate**(waveform_object, initial_val=0.5, ton=0.001, height=1, offset=0)
-Creates a pulse train where the instantanteous pulse rate is given by an arbitrary rate function.
+Creates a pulse train where the instantaneous pulse rate is given by an arbitrary rate function.
 An absolute value is applied to the rate function as 'negative rates' are not meaningful.
 The waveform attribute of the waveform_object defines the rate function.

     waveform_object   Waveform object defining the rate function initial_val = 0.5 Number between 0 and 1; With 1 first pulse is at t = 0